 Are there any alternatives?

-PEOs, ASOs, and HROs can all help you with various tasks and free up time so you can focus on other important aspects of your business.
+Knowing the difference between a PEO, ASO, and HRO can help you choose which service to use and free up time so you can focus on other important aspects of your business.

 If you’re looking for help across administrative and human resources tasks but don’t want to enter a formal organization or lose any control or flexibility, there are also online services like Gusto that can help with your payroll, benefits, and HR needs.